rheia-framework/RHEIA/paper/paper.md

 The following improvements will be made in future versions of RHEIA:

 - Including a sparse PCE algorithm, developed in our research group, to handle the curse-of-dimensionality for high-dimensional problems [@Abraham2017].
-To ensure a smooth inclusion of this sparse PCE algorithm in RHEIA, the ``pce`` module has been built by the authors, as opposed to adopting an existing PCE package in Python, such as ChaosPy [@feinberg2015chaospy].
+To ensure a smooth inclusion of this sparse PCE algorithm in RHEIA, we built the ``pce`` module, as opposed to adopting an existing PCE package in Python, such as ChaosPy [@feinberg2015chaospy].
 - Including optimization algorithm alternatives (i.e. Particle Swarm Optimization, Firefly Algorithm, Cuckoo Search), following the experience gained in our research group on using these algorithms in a surrogate-assisted robust design optimization context [@Tsirikoglou2017].
 - Adding additional models on hydrogen-based energy carrier production and utilization (e.g. ammonia, biomethane) in power-to-gas applications.
+- Including an adapted PCE to perform uncertainty quantification with imprecise probabilities, to distinguish between the importance of epistemic and aleatory uncertainty on a parameter.
+We performed an RDO with imprecise probabilities on a photovoltaic-battery-heat pump system.

 # Acknowledgements